 twelve years of age, was proclaimed rajah.
 On the 2nd of July, the 23rd N.I. mutinied; and the contagion soon spread to Mhow, which was only thirty miles distant.
 The Dhar troops revolted against the boy-prince, and seized the city fortress, which they were compelled to surrender to Brigadier Stuart, November, 1857.
 The Bengal government directed that the principality should be immediately attached; and announced to the young prince, that "he must never hope to see it restored to his hands."
-The Court of Directors condemned the injustice of this proceeding; and declared, June 22nd, 1858-"We do not perceive how we could consistently punish this, or any other weak state, for its inability to control its troops, when it was patent to the whole world that the more powerful states of Gwalior and Indore, and even the British govern-ment itself, were unable to control theirs."
+The Court of Directors condemned the injustice of this proceeding; and declared, June 22nd, 1858-"We do not perceive how we could consistently punish this, or any other weak state, for its inability to control its troops, when it was patent to the whole world that the more powerful states of Gwalior and Indore, and even the British government itself, were unable to control theirs."
 The reinstatement of the native ruler was therefore decreed; but the Bengal authorities quietly ignored the command (as they had done many previous ones), leaving the directors either to conclude that it had been obeyed, or to satisfy their consciences with having made a well-sounding but unmeaning protest against an act of glaring injustice.
 However, as in March, 1859, the order for the restoration of Dhar was repeated by the secretary of state for India (Lord Stanley), it may be concluded it will be ultimately obeyed.-Parl.
 Papers on Dhar,

 The native officers are equally numerous, powerful, and ill-paid, as at the commencement of the year 1857.
-Altogether, the revolt is calculated to have increased the Indian debt by forty million sterling; this sum raising the total to one hundred million, spent by the E. I. Company almost exclusively in getting and keeping mili-tary possession of the country.
-Their tary possession of the country. stewardship is condemned by the fact of the millstone they have hung round the necks of the people.
-They, as foreigners, have resorted, without scruple, to the selfish expedient of modern times, whereby one generation relieves itself from the consequences of its own extravagance or mismanagement, at the expense of posterity.
-As individuals, the directors and servants of the Company have prospered, their salaries and pensions have been secured as a first charge upon the revenues of India, unconnected with the public welfare or adversity; war, famine, pestilence, or abject want might decimate the governed, without affecting the incomes of the governors. cumbed,
+Altogether, the revolt is calculated to have increased the Indian debt by forty million sterling; this sum raising the total to one hundred million, spent by the E. I. Company almost ill-regulated taxation, and undeveloped reexclusively in getting and keeping mili-tary possession of the country.
+Their the millstone they have hung round the necks of the people.
+They, as foreigners, expedient of modern times, whereby one Under a wise and fostering administration, generation relieves itself from the consequences of its own extravagance or mismanagement, at the expense of posterity.
+As individuals, the directors and servants of the Company have prospered, their salaries and pensions have been secured as a first charge upon the revenues of India, unconnected with the public welfare or adversity; war, famine, pestilence, or abject want affecting the incomes of the governors, cumbed.